Kiner-Falefa helps Rangers rally past Mariners

-Isiah Kiner-Falefa singled with the bases loaded and one out in the bottom of the ninth inning as Texas rallied to defeat the Seattle Mariners 3-2 on Saturday in Arlington, Texas, on a night when the Rangers retired Michael Young's No. 10 jersey.
+Isiah Kiner-Falefa singled with the bases loaded and one out in the bottom of the ninth inning as Texas rallied to defeat the visiting Seattle Mariners 3-2 on Saturday on a night the Rangers retired Michael Young's No. 10 jersey in Arlington, Texas.
 The Rangers scored twice in the ninth off Mariners closer Matt Magill (4-2).
 Elvis Andrus led off with a double to center field and advanced to third on Willie Calhoun's groundout.
 Andrus scored the tying run by beating the throw home on Nick Solak's grounder to shortstop Dylan Moore.

-Rougned Odor hit an infield single to second baseman Dee Gordon, and the runners moved to second and third when the ball trickled into shallow right field.
+Rougned Odor then reached on a fielding error by Mariners second baseman Dee Gordon, putting runners at second and third.
 After an intentional walk to Danny Santana to load the bases, Kiner-Falefa lined a 1-0 pitch into center field to bring home the winning run.
 Rangers right-hander Emmanuel Clase (2-2) got the victory with two-thirds of an inning of scoreless relief.
-He picked off Moore off third base to end the top of the ninth.
+He picked off Moore from third base to end the top of the ninth.

 Seattle took a 1-0 lead in the second as Moore doubled to left field with two outs and Gordon followed by grounding a run-scoring single into right.
 The Rangers tied the score at 1-1 in the third as Jose Trevino hit a one-out double to left and, an out later, Andrus hit a run-scoring double to center.